1. Server stalked

 By the end of it there was so much mayonnaise on this sandwich that I couldn't cut it in half without the bread just slipping and squirting all over the place.

-I wrap the sandwich and ring it up.
+I wrapped the sandwich and rang it up.

-He pays, then unwraps the sandwich, looks inside, and just LOBS the thing at me.
+He paid, then unwrapped the sandwich, looked inside, and just LOBBED the thing at me.